-The 5 things I recommend exploring at High Point State Park for your first visit:
+The 5 things I recommend doing at High Point State Park NJ:

 - Start with the scenic drive around the park.